Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

     support team cannot help you.

     Moreover, if you are using licensed software with a license that does not cover the support team members, usually we cannot do much for you.
-Neither the LUMI-BE help desk team nor the LUST will knowingly violate software licenses only to solve your problems!
+LUST will knowingly violate software licenses only to solve your problems (and neither will your local support team)!

--   The LUST and LUMI-BE help desk members know a lot about LUMI but they are (usually) not researchers in your field so cannot help you with problems that require domain knowledge in your field.
+-   The LUST help desk members know a lot about LUMI but they are (usually) not researchers in your field so cannot help you with problems that require domain knowledge in your field.
 We can impossibly know all software packages and tell you how to use them (and, e.g., correct errors in your input files).
+    And the same likely holds for your local support organisation.

     You as a user should be the domain expert, and since you are doing computational science, somewhat multidisciplinary and know something about both the "computational" and the "science".